Landmines, easier laid than removed, continue killing and maiming in Cambodia, nearly forty years later |

 Sailing Faith: The Long Way Home |

-The Granger Family in the streets of Saigon, Ho Chi Minh City, Vietnam |
+In the streets of Saigon, Ho Chi Minh City, Vietnam |

 ||||||||||||